Paul George: 2023–24 season

-Philadelphia 76ers (2024–present)
+Philadelphia 76ers (2024–2026)

 2024–25 season

-On July 6, 2024, George--then 34 years of age--signed a four-year, $212 million contract with the Philadelphia 76ers.
-With each of his previous jersey numbers, 24 and 13, being retired by the franchise, George elected to wear the jersey number 8 as a tribute to Philadelphia native Kobe Bryant.
+On July 6, 2024, George, then 34 years old, signed a four-year, $212 million contract with the Philadelphia 76ers.
+With each of his previous jersey numbers, 24 and 13, retired by the franchise, George wore jersey number 8 as a tribute to Philadelphia native Kobe Bryant.
 The George signing gave the 76ers a star trio of George, center Joel Embiid, and guard Tyrese Maxey.
 The 76ers were expected to be contenders for the 2025 NBA championship.

 George struggled with injuries and ineffectiveness in the 2024–2025 season.
 He missed the first five games of the season after being diagnosed with a bone bruise from a hyperextended knee during the preseason.
-On November 4, he made his 76ers debut, putting up 15 points, five rebounds, and four assists in a 118–116 loss to the Phoenix Suns.
-On December 16, George put up 33 points, five rebounds, eight assists, two steals, and one block in a 121–108 win over the Charlotte Hornets.
-He also made six three-pointers and surpassed Jason Terry for tenth in all-time three-pointers made with 2,285.
-On December 28, in a game against the Utah Jazz, George surpassed Vince Carter for ninth in all-time three-pointers made with 2,291.
+On November 4, 2024, he made his 76ers debut, putting up 15 points, five rebounds, and four assists in a 118–116 loss to the Phoenix Suns.
+On December 16, 2024, George put up 33 points, five rebounds, eight assists, two steals, and one block in a 121–108 win over the Charlotte Hornets.
+On December 28, 2024, against the Utah Jazz, George surpassed Vince Carter for ninth in all-time three-pointers made with 2,291.

 On March 17, 2025, it was announced that George would miss the remainder of the season due to adductor and knee injuries.
 In 41 games, George averaged 16.2 points, 5.3 rebounds, and 4.3 assists per game.
 At the time the announcement was made, the 76ers had a 23–45 record.
 George's season was described as "disappointing" and "disastrous".

 2025–26 season

-On July 14, 2025, it was announced that George had undergone an arthroscopic procedure on his left knee to treat an injury suffered during a workout.
+Prior to the season, George underwent an arthroscopic procedure on his left knee to treat an injury suffered during a workout.
+On January 31, 2026, George was suspended for 25 games for violating the NBA's anti-drug policy by taking "improper medication".
+On April 1, George scored 39 points in a 153–131 victory over the Washington Wizards, his highest scoring total since joining the 76ers.

+Boston Celtics (2026–present)

+On July 6, 2026, George was traded to the Boston Celtics alongside a 2028 NBA draft first-round selection, a 2031 NBA draft first-round selection, a 2028 second-round pick and a 2030 NBA draft second-round pick in exchange for Jaylen Brown.